dan-nagle/h2m/README.txt

 about where their header and library files are located.
-The easiest way to provide this information is to provide the paths to the directories containing the LLVMConfig.cmake and ClangConfig.cmake files which will provide all the needed variables to complete a build.
+The easiest way to provide this information is to provide the paths to the directories containing the LLVMConfig.cmake and ClangConfig.cmake files.
+These will provide all the needed variables to complete a build.
 If these files do not exist, manual paths to library and header files can be specified.
 Because the h2mbuild.sh script may change directories, always run